pokt-foundation/docker-images/erigon/README.md

 # Build and Run

-`docker build --rm -t bsc:latest .`
+`docker build --rm -t erigon:latest .`

 To run the image

-`docker run -it bsc:latest bash`
+`docker run -it erigon:latest bash`

 You can run geth and configs will be in /node folder